 For the purposes of security, public safety, and the interests of the military mission, the DON restricts access to the shoreline and waters of Pearl Harbor, including NDSA, and Pu'uloa Underwater Range (see Figure 4-2).
 This restricted action has created a de facto marine fisheries reserve at Pearl Harbor.
+However, restrictions to the shoreline and waters of Pearl Harbor remain an ongoing enforcement challenge.

 NRH has implemented an environmental education campaign directed at installation personnel, residents, visitors, and the general public.
 The objective of the campaign is two-fold: strengthen the centralized repository of natural resources information and continue to efficiently disseminate JBPHH natural resources information to increase awareness among base personnel, installation residents, and the community.
 Table 8-8, Rows 2, 6, 17, and 29 include increased inreach and community outreach projects.
-Outreach information typically includes, but is not limited to: Hawaiian hoary bat, green sea turtles, Hawaiian monk seals, white terns, wildlife lighting, feral cat police, invasive species (coconut rhinoceros beetle, brown tree snake, etc.), and avoidance and minimization measures.
+Outreach information typically includes, but is not limited to: Hawaiian hoary bat, green sea turtles, Hawaiian monk seals, white terns, wildlife lighting, feral cat police, invasive species (coconut rhinoceros beetle, brown tree snake, marine species, etc.), and avoidance and minimization measures.